Dr. Shirley's Web Courses

 AD 1920, June

-Turkish nationalists under Mustapha Kemal attack British on the Ismid peninsula at the eastern end of the Sea of Marmara.
-Greek forces come to help the British
+Turkish nationalists under Mustapha Kemal attacked British on the Ismid peninsula at the eastern end of the Sea of Marmara

 AD 1920, Aug 10

 Treaty of Sevres, signed but never ratified by the Entente powers of Turkey.
 Promised to give Greece eastern Thrace, the islands of Tenedos and Imbros and administration of the Smyrna district that stays under Turkish sovereignty for five years.
-By a plebescite after this period the population was to be allowed to ask for incorporation into the Greek state
+By a plebiscite after this period the population was to be allowed to ask for incorporation into the Greek state

 AD 1921

-Hashemite Kingdom of Jordan established;
+Hashemite Kingdom of Jordan established

-First Moshav (Jewish cooperative village) founded in Nahalal, Palestine;
+First Moshav (Jewish cooperative village) founded in Nahalal, Palestine

 Kingdom of Iraq founded